The Bright Supernova 1996cr in the Circinus Galaxy Imaged with VLBI: Shell Structure with Complex Evolution: Total Flux Density Observations with MeerKAT, ATCA and ALMA

 \subsection{ATCA Observations}

 We observed SN~1996cr in 2020 with the Australia Telescope Compact Array (ATCA; Project Code C3323)\@.
-The observations were reduced using Common Astronomy Software Applications \citep[\textsc{CASA};][]{McMullin+2007}.
-We also used the flux-density scale of Stevens-Reynolds 2016 \citep{Partridge+2016}, and set the scale using observations of PKS J1939$-$6342 and also using the flux-density scale of Stevens-Reynolds 2016 \citep{Partridge+2016}.
-The data were self-calibrated in phase, but not amplitude.
+The observations were reduced using \textsc{CASA}.
+We again used the flux-density scale of Stevens-Reynolds 2016 \citep{Partridge+2016}, and set the scale using observations of PKS J1939$-$6342. \citep{Partridge+2016}.
+The data were self-calibrated in phase, but not amplitude, and images deconvolved using the CLEAN algorithm (\textsc{CASA}:{\tt tclean}).
 The FWHM resolution ranged from 2.8\arcsec\ at 2.1 GHz to 0.3\arcsec\ at 34 GHz.
-The flux densities were measured from the resulting CLEAN images, and our uncertainties include an 5\% uncertainty in the flux-density bootstrapping.
+The flux densities were measured from the resulting CLEAN images in the same way as described above for MeerKAT, and our uncertainties include an 5\% uncertainty in the flux-density bootstrapping.
+The systematic uncertainty is the dominant contribution to the uncertainty in the flux density of SN~1996cr at all frequencies except 9 GHz.
+The values are listed in Table \ref{tfluxd}.